-Owain has extensive experience in education.
-Having graduated from the University of West England, he went on to teach design and technology in Oxfordshire before moving into school leadership roles in Buckinghamshire.
+Owain has extensive experience in education; having graduated with a BA Hons and PGCE from the University of West England.
+He taught design and technology in Oxfordshire before moving into school leadership roles in Buckinghamshire.

 He played a key role in a girls’ grammar school achieving an ‘outstanding’ rating by Ofsted and has led two successful school building projects.

-Glen said: “Science, technology, engineering and mathematics are central to UTC Oxfordshire becoming a hub of excellence.
-Our combination of academic study and vocational skills and knowledge will be essential in preparing young people for the STEM jobs of the future that don’t exist yet.
-I’m passionate about lifelong learning and it will be at the heart of what we prepare our young people for.”
+STEM is central to UTC Oxfordshire being a hub of excellence.
+Our combination of academic study, technical and employability skills are essential in preparing young people for the STEM jobs of the future.

 Sue Lea, Head of Sixth Form